pantechnoco/pandeploy/README.markdown

 In every project, this configuration file sets up everything.

+**extends** (optional) is the path to another domain's configuration, which will serve as a base.
+This helps manage multiple sites with very similar settings.
+Lists will be appended and mappings will be merged.

 **default** is set to 'yes' if it should be the default domain to serve for Apache